-Hook: In recent years, social media has seen a surge in police brutality posts that highlight a flawed system in which many officers are taking suspect retention to a new and dangerous level.

-Clarification: The publicized deaths of individuals including Philando Castile, Eric Garner, Tamir Rice, and countless other unarmed victims in the past three years alone have amplified distrust of police officers by the public.
+In recent years, social media has seen a surge in police brutality posts that highlight a flawed system in which many officers are taking suspect retention to a new and dangerous level.
+The publicized deaths of individuals including Philando Castile, Eric Garner, Tamir Rice, and countless other unarmed victims in the past three years alone have amplified distrust of police officers by the public.
 In many cases, officers are not removed from their position in the police department, nor do they face jail time for their crimes.
-Incidents such as the shooting of Tamir Rice by Officer Timothy Loehmann- who was not convicted for his crimes, but has since been terminated from his position in the Cleveland Police Department- have raised concern over the effectiveness of training in the police academy as well as the issue of convicting members of law enforcement who have either killed or used excessive force against an individual.

-Transition: Without proper training and conviction, the unnecessary brutalization and killing of unarmed civilians may continue to be a problem between officers and the public as it has been for decades.

-Thesis: Therefore, officers must participate in updated training courses that take place regularly and extensive investigation must be done in the process of conviction so that officers are held to the same level of responsibility for their actions as the rest of the population is.

-Clincher: Individuals in the police department have a combined responsibility to protect and serve the population within their jurisdiction.
+Incidents such as the shooting of Tamir Rice by officer Timothy Loehmann- who was not convicted for his crimes, but has since been terminated from his position in the Cleveland Police Department- have raised concern over the effectiveness of training in the police academy as well as the issue of convicting members of law enforcement who have either killed or used excessive force against an individual.
+Without proper training and conviction, the unnecessary brutalization and killing of unarmed civilians may continue to be a problem between officers and the public as it has been for decades.
+Therefore, officers must participate in updated training courses that take place regularly and conviction must be based on evidence rather than subjective ideas of reasonability in the process of conviction so that officers are held to the same level of responsibility for their actions as the rest of the population is.
+Individuals in the police department have a combined responsibility to protect and serve the population within their jurisdiction.